tradingview/lightweight-charts/docs/customization.md

 ### Size

-Firstly, a preferred chart size needs to be set when creating a chart:
+First of all, the preferred chart size should be set when creating a chart:

 ```javascript
 const chart = createChart(document.body, {